Types of Central Heating Systems

 So, to help you out we’ve created a friendly guide to explain the main central heating systems and what types of homes they're best suited for.Get a free boiler quote

 What is a Combi Boiler?

 Combi Boiler Explained - powered by gas, oil or electric

 A combi boiler (or combination boiler) is the most common type of boiler in the UK.
-A combi boiler heats water directly from your mains, providing instant hot water from the tap, they’re energy-efficient and cost-effective to run.
-A combi boiler is incredibly compact and doesn’t require cold water storage or hot water cylinder and is often located in your kitchen - but can also be in the garage, a bedroom or cupboard.
+It heats water directly from your mains, providing instant hot water from the tap.

 A system boiler is very similar to a combi but it requires an additional hot water storage cylinder.
 The system boiler will initially heat the mains water, whilst the hot water cylinder will store and maintain it - so you'll always have instant hot water on hand.
 This is a space-saving option to a regular boiler but will take up cupboard space with the added hot water cylinder.